mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/Canvas-krita.png
    :align: center

-When you save the painting as jpg, png et cetera or take a print out of the painting, only the content inside this area is taken into consideration.
+When you save the painting as JPG, PNG et cetera or take a print out of the painting, only the content inside this area is taken into consideration.
 Anything beyond it is ignored.
 Krita does store information beyond this area, you just won't be able to see it.
 This data is stored in the **Layers**.

 Layers and Compositing